tjiagoM/stochastic-YOLO/README.md

 ### External packages

-For this repo it was decided to not install pycocotools for a better (and tracked) flexibility when editing some classes.
+For this repo it was decided to not install pycocotools in the python environment for a better (and tracked) flexibility when editing some classes.
 Folder `cocoapi` is then a fork from the original [repository](https://github.com/cocodataset/cocoapi), installed locally in the form of a git submodule.
-To import it, it is only necessary to include the folder in the system path:
+To import it, it is only necessary to include the folder in the system path whenever needed:

 ```python
 import sys
 sys.path.append('./cocoapi/PythonAPI/')
 ```

-We also forked an external repository for calculation of the PDQ score, but included as submodule in this repo for flexibility.
-Instructions there: https://github.com/david2611/pdq_evaluation (originally for the Robotic Vision Challenge 1 and adapted for COCO dataset).
+We also forked an [external repository](https://github.com/david2611/pdq_evaluation) for calculation of the PDQ score, but included as submodule in this repo for flexibility.
+Instructions there: https://github.com/tjiagoM/pdq_evaluation (originally for the Robotic Vision Challenge 1 and adapted for COCO dataset).

 ### Repository structure

 This repository follows the structure of the original repository, with some changes:

  * `cgf`: Where all the (Darknet) configuration files, all from the original repository.
-For this repository in specific, `yolov3-custom.cfg` and `yolov3-mcdropout.cfg` are the ones added.
+For this repository in specific, `yolov3-custom.cfg` and `yolov3-mcdropXX.cfg` are the ones added.
  * `cocoapi` and `pdq_evaluation`: git submodules with the external packages as defined in previous section
- * `data`: configuration files for information about the data used in the scripts.
+ * `data`: configuration files for information about the data used in the different scripts.
 For this repository, we are mostly using `coco2017.data` for the COCO 2017 dataset.
-We included an extra key named `instances_path` which is not present in the `.data` files from the original repository.
-This allowed for the use of both COCO 2014 and 2017 in the same project.
+We included an extra key named `instances_path` which is not present in the `.data` files from the original Ultalytics' repository.
  * `output`: Mostly temporary output files from different runs.
  * `results`: The CSVs with the metrics calculated from `pdq_evaluation/evaluate.py`.
-Decision of having one CSV in separate for each model and corruption/severity due to flexibility in calling parallel evaluation scripts.
+Decision of having one CSV in separate for each model and corruption/severity was due to flexibility in calling parallel evaluation scripts.
  * `scripts`: some bash scripts to run over the terminal for several python tasks
  * `weights`: Folder with trained models